 How to Store Apple Pie Filling

 Let the pie filling cool completely before storing in the refrigerator or freezer.
 Pour the filling into sealed jars to store in the refrigerator for up to a week.
 If you store it in the freezer, label, and date the containers.
-If you choose to store in a freezer bag; it will last in the freezer for up to 3 months.
+If you choose to store it in a freezer bag; it will last in the freezer for up to 3 months.
 (Be sure to label and date as well.)

 How to Make Apple Pie with Filling